awsdocs/aws-freertos-docs/doc_source/userguide/lib-static.md

-# Amazon FreeRTOS Static Memory Library<a name="lib-static"></a>
+# Static Memory Library<a name="lib-static"></a>

-The Amazon FreeRTOS Static Memory library defines some functions for managing static buffers\.
+The FreeRTOS Static Memory library defines some functions for managing static buffers\.
 With this library, you can use a static memory component to provide statically\-allocated buffers instead of using dynamic memory allocation\.

 ## API Reference<a name="freertos-static-api"></a>